 Skip to Main Content

-How to search effectively in Library resources for retrieving relevant information
+How to effectively search library resources to retrieve relevant information

 Where to Search?

-Please visit Primo Quick Start Guide to learn how to navigate and search there.
+Please visit Primo Quick Start Guide to learn how to navigate and search Primo.

 Search for a relevant database by Subject, type, or with the keyword.